Employee Coverage: Monthly premiums $60.00/Deductible $300 per year

 OTHER SKILLS and ABILITIES

-Ability to read and write Ladder Logic.
-Ability to use Programmable Logic Controllers.
-Knowledge of both AC and DC power supplies.
+Must be able to understand and use English and Metric units of measure.
 Basic knowledge of EMS work instructions and Hazardous Waste Management procedures relevant to positions for which assigned.
 Training may include, but not limited to, on-the-job training, department reviews and internal/external training.
 Must have knowledge within operating parameters specified by permits and EMS Work Instructions.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.